What is the full register?

 How can I update my details on the register?

-The updated full and edited registers are published usually by 1 December.
+The updated full and open registers are published usually by 1 December.
 If you move house, you can re-register with your new address, and your new details will be included in the next monthly update of the full register.